-Our newest featured client, Donna James, proves it’s never too late to become a published writer!
+Our featured client, Donna James, proves it’s never too late to become a published writer!
 Now in her 70s, Donna returned to poetry after years of academic writing, and is an emerging poetic voice.
 A psychotherapist who has spent thirty-five years working with couples and individuals, Donna gives voice to the many complicated stories of the human psyche through her poetry.
 Her writing has been published in The Cape Rock, Carbon Culture Review, The Courtship of Winds, and Crack the Spine—just to name a few!

 Read on and watch the video to hear how Writer’s Relief has helped Donna become a published poet!